fsu-sc/FSU_ISC4221C_Fall23_Lab7/README.md

 Part 2 of Data Mining

-Your report should be a self-contained markdown file with a description of your answers, the code copied inside of it and the images embedded.
+Your report should be a self-contained markdown file with a description of your answers, relevant code copied inside of it and the images embedded.

 # Part II - Image Compression using K-Means